zouppa/qpi/README.md

     May 23 15:57:49 qpi jupyterhub[9578]: 15:57:49.337 [ConfigProxy] info: 201 POST /api/routes/
     May 23 15:57:49 qpi jupyterhub[9578]: [I 2021-05-23 15:57:49.338 JupyterHub app:2853] JupyterHub is now running at http://:8000
     ```
-    Open a web browser and point to : http://[Your Pi hostname or IP adress]:8000/
+    Open a web browser and point to: http://[Your Pi hostname or IP address]:8000/

     Then login using pi user and password

     ![N|Solid](https://github.com/zouppa/qpi/blob/main/resources/login.png)

-    You can go ahead and test that Qiskit is runing on JupyterHub, by creating a new Python 3 file , and run the following
+    You can go ahead and test that Qiskit is running on JupyterHub, by creating a new Python 3 file, and run the following

     ```python
     pip list | grep qiskit